-I can think of 100 reasons why we need to read the Bible daily.
+There are a lot of helpful reasons why we need to read the Bible daily.
 Bible reading is not to accumulate biblical facts and trivia alone.
-The Bible is rich in truths that we need to embrace on a daily basis.
+God’s word or Scripture is rich in biblical truths and principles that we can use in our lives daily.

-But let me Busyness is the top reason why many of us don’t read the Bible.
+Busyness is the top reason why many of us don’t read the Bible at all.
 Aside from not having time, people say that the Bible is either too complicated or too boring to read.
 Before you jump in and add more, let me give you five powerful reasons why you should read the Bible every day.

 Among the many reasons to read the Bible daily, how it refreshes my soul tops it all.
 One of the verses that best describes the Bible’s impact on our souls is found in Psalm 19:7 which says, “The law of the Lord is perfect (flawless), restoring and refreshing the soul; The statutes of the Lord are reliable and trustworthy, making wise the simple.”